Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Introduction

+We thus investigate stability in the context of a model that combines a scheduling discipline operating under interference constraints and a continuous spatial setting.
+While these two elements have each been considered in isolation before, the present paper is, to the best of our knowledge, the first to capture both elements in conjunction.
+Indeed, {\it stability of wireless networks} has been widely studied in the literature, see for instance~\cite{BF10,BFS09,RSS09a,TE92,WSP06}.
+These papers restrict the attention though to {\it discrete topologies}, where the users can only reside in a finite number of locations.
 While a discrete network structure is a reasonable assumption in case of a relatively small number of long-lived sources, it is less suitable in case of a relatively large number of short-lived flows.
 The latter scenario is increasingly relevant as emerging wireless networks support traffic generated by massive numbers of nodes which each individually may only engage in sporadic transmission activity.
 The continuous spatial setting also provides useful insights in the scaling behavior of discrete topologies as the number of nodes grows large.

+Stability of queueing networks in {\it continuous space} is investigated for instance in~\cite{AL94,LU10,Robert10}.
+These papers prove stability of networks in which {\it only one user is allowed to transmit} at a time.
+In contrast, the present paper focuses on the more complex situation of simultaneous transmissions as governed by a scheduling discipline.
+The model in~\cite{BF11} can be interpreted as a wireless network on a continuum of locations in which the users are scheduled on a network-wide first-come-first-served basis.
+In this paper we study random admissible-set scheduling and show that it utilizes the spectrum in a more efficient manner.

 From a methodological perspective, the continuous spatial setting involves major additional challenges compared to a discrete network structure.
 Since users reside in a continuum of locations, the evolution of the system cannot be represented in terms of a Markov chain with a finite state space, and we therefore introduce a measure-valued process as a description of the system.
 In order to prove stability, we identify a Lyapunov function which has a negative drift for all but a `small' set of states, so that the Markov chain is positive Harris recurrent.